- What kind of advantages does membership of ESO bring?

 Q: What is the origin of the reddish or greenish glow in the sky that appears in night pictures and time lapse videos taken at exceptional sites such as ESO’s Paranal Observatory?

 A: In most cases, the diffuse red or green light is due to a natural faint glow of the atmosphere called airglow.
-This faint airglow is invisible to the naked eye, but it can be recorded photographically by using long exposure times.
+This faint airglow is invisible to the naked eye, but it can be recorded photographically when using long exposure times.
 However, faint glows in photos and video footage can also be produced by a mix of other sources, both natural and artificial.

 Among the natural sources are: sunlight illuminating the high atmosphere a long time after sunset or before sunrise, moonlight from a tiny crescent or waning moon or the zodiacal light, which is sunlight scattered by interplanetary dust inside the Solar System.

 Moreover, even at exceptional sites such as ESO’s Paranal Observatory, clouds may occasionally appear.
 A very thin layer of high altitude clouds can produce a diffuse veil of light originating from the Sun and Moon.